jncraton/ubuntu-desktop-vm/build.md

 - zero free space
 - Compress image after poweroff

-The complete process can be executed by running the included `clean` script on the guest followed by `vboxmanage modifymedium --compact disk.vdi` on the host.
+The complete process can be executed by running the included `clean` script on the guest.